-According to the 2018 Federal Public Procurement Act that entered into force on 18 April 2019, all public tenders in Austria are announced in the one-stop eGovernment platform for businesses, i.e. the Business Service Portal (Unternehmensserviceportal, USP), giving SMEs free and unlimited access to tenders of 7 000 public authorities.
-A free tender search is available since March 2019.
+According to the 2018 Federal Public Procurement Act that entered into force on 18 April 2019, all public tenders in Austria are announced in the one-stop eGovernment platform for businesses, i.e. the Business Service Portal (Unternehmensserviceportal, USP).
+This gives small- and medium-sized enterprises (SMEs) free and unlimited access to tenders of 7 000 public authorities.
+A free tender search has been available since March 2019.

-3.4 Domain-specific political communications
+2.4 Domain-specific Political Communications